 Top Realizations Many Filipino Seafarers Experience Before, During and After Deployment

-But until they embark on the job, there are plenty of speculations and assumptions that come with plans laid our for the future.
-Planning certainly helps, but when OFWs start life abroad, there are also possibilities of changing expectations that come with realizations migrant workers have not anticipated in their plans.
+But until they get aboard a ship for duty, there are plenty of speculations on what could happen in the future.
+Planning certainly helps, but when OFWs start their life abroad, there are also possibilities of changing expectations that come with realizations migrant workers have not anticipated in their plans.

-Seafarers have straightforward understanding how much they’ll earn as base wages, extra benefits and compensation such as hazard and overtime pay, performance bonus and other perks.
-Some seafarers already plan out which dream house to mortgage, what car model fits the family lifestyle, and other expenses such as bigger televisions, phone upgrade or inquiring about transfer to more established schools.
+Seafarers have a straightforward understanding of how much they’ll earn as base wages, extra benefits, and compensation such as hazard and overtime pay, performance bonus, and other perks.
+Some seafarers already plan out which dream house to mortgage, what car model fits the family lifestyle, and other expenses such as bigger televisions, phone upgrades, or inquiring about the transfer to more traditional schools.
 Some are even too quick to brag about the life in the job: getting paid while ‘traveling’ all over the world.

-Not long after waving goodbye to young children and loving wife, the seafarer becomes all alone, homesick and fighting emotions over missed time with family.
-He soon is opened to realities of seafarer life: irregular working hours, lack of sleep, seasickness as horizons of sea and clouds are a constant view while the seafarer’s ship cuts through the wide ocean for weeks.
-Companions are around at work but they’re there to focus on task at hand and less on offering comfort.
+Not long after waving goodbye to young children and loving wife, the seafarer becomes all alone, homesick, and fighting emotions over missed time with family.
+He soon is opened to realities of seafarer life: irregular working hours, lack of sleep, seasickness as horizons of sea and clouds are a constant view while the seafarer’s ship cuts through the vast ocean for weeks.
+Companions are around at work, but they’re there to focus on the task at hand and less on offering comfort.

-3. As seafarers think back home, they also face dilemma.
+As seafarers think back home, they also face a dilemma.

 “Should I have just stayed in my simple life, earning little but staying close to those who matter the most in my life?” the seafarer starts to ask himself.
-It seems difficult, if not impossible, to backtrack and undo earlier decisions.
+It seems complicated, if not impossible, to backtrack and undo earlier decisions.
 He has to be thankful for the chance of working abroad as other applicants have been waiting for their deployment for months, even years.
-His wife already enrolled their children to exclusive schools, a downpayment has been made for their dream house, and they need a car to send kids from home to their new school which is further away.
+His wife already enrolled their children in private schools, a downpayment has been made for their dream house, and they need a car to send kids from home to their new school, which is further away.

 There is no looking back, the seafarer concludes.

 With plenty of time during their days off but can’t spend quality time with family, some seafarers turn to available substitutes.
-Alcohol seems effective to drift away sadness and worries about the family now on the other side of the world.
-Moving between timezones sometimes weekend days off are spent on newly-found source of leisure.
+Alcohol seems useful to drive away sadness and worries about the family now on the other side of the world.
+Moving between timezones, sometimes weekend days off are spent on the newly-found source of leisure.
 The seafarer cannot call home: everyone is asleep at this time back home.
-Sometimes seafarers engage in finding friends through social media, posing as someone else just for fun, but becomes drawn to temptation of extra marital affairs.
+Sometimes seafarers engage in finding friends through social media, posing as someone else just for fun, but becomes drawn to the temptation of extramarital affairs.

 With a father that’s become a goldmine for gadgets, clothing and unnecessary luxury, children and even wife becomes enamored with the sudden rise in fiscal power.
 While they still keep in touch with their hardworking father aboard a freighter ship or an oil tanker, the conversation often leads to desired things to buy and seldom on asking if he had breakfast or if he is feeling well.
 They are straight to the point: asking for more money to fuel their appetite for materialism.

-6. Seafarer needs to earn more to address growing needs of the family.
+Seafarer needs to earn more to address the growing needs of the family.

 The seafarer sacrifices his own needs and makes use of sending more money to buy the family’s attention.
-While most families are caring and genuinely concerned about the welfare of loved ones who are at risk of sea piracy, inclement weather and other hazards at sea, there are families who treat their breadwinner as a virtual ATM.
-So the hardworking seafarer continuously trudges through the daily grind at work, even if it means disregarding respiratory problem, dismissing it as a minor ailment that will voluntarily go away.
+While most families are caring and genuinely concerned about the welfare of loved ones who are at risk of sea piracy, inclement weather, and other hazards at sea, some families treat their breadwinner as a virtual ATM.
+So the hardworking seafarer continuously trudges through the daily grind at work, even if it means disregarding respiratory problems, dismissing it as a minor ailment that will voluntarily go away.

-7. Seafarer can fall ill amid heavy work and inhospitable surrounding.
+Seafarer can fall ill amid heavy work and inhospitable surroundings.

-Depending on working conditions, surrounding environment and lifestyle choices, seafarers can catch different diseases and carry out work even while suffering from them.
-Cardiovascular problem and hypertension, hand arm vibration syndrome and sexually transmitted disease or other ailment that can be debilitating and force the seafarer to quit his job.
+Depending on working conditions, surrounding environment, and lifestyle choices, seafarers can catch different diseases and carry out work even while suffering from them.
+Cardiovascular illness, hand-arm vibration syndrome, and sexually transmitted disease or other ailment that can be debilitating and force a seafarer to quit his job.
 An inconsiderate supervisor or poor hygiene conditions inside the living quarters can exacerbate the problem.

-Excited and jubilant over the prospect of seeing his family, the seafarer looks for the best gifts he can offer and make the most of lost time with family.
+Excited and elated over the prospect of seeing his family, the seafarer looks for the best gifts he can offer and make the most of lost time with family.
 While there’s a memorable reunion with the family, the celebration can be short-lived.
-The seafarer needs to get to a new deployment and it has taken him longer than expected to receive the job offer.
-Perhaps he was diagnosed with respiratory problem or other problem during medical examination, the seafarer was ruled unfit for duty.
-Family turns to him and accuses him of becoming irresponsible provider as they fail to sustain their desires.
+The seafarer needs to get to a new deployment, and it has taken him longer than expected to receive the job offer.
+Perhaps he was diagnosed with a respiratory problem or other problem during medical examination; the seafarer was ruled unfit for duty.
+Family turns to him and accuses him of becoming irresponsible providers as they fail to sustain their desires.

-Be thankful if these realizations don’t describe your family, because there are those who suffer even worse situations.
+Be thankful if these realizations don’t describe your family because some suffer even worse situations.
 As seafarers go out in the vast seas to provide for the family, the family itself gets disintegrated.
-Without the pillar to keep the family stable, children can go astray, wives can be nagging and extended family members join in.
+Without the pillar to keep the family stable, children can go astray, wives can be nagging, and extended family members join in.

-That’s the life of many overseas Filipino workers, not just seafarers, a reality that must be addressed before families like this becomes a bigger part of a society’s problem.
+That’s the life of many overseas Filipino workers, not just seafarers, a reality that must be addressed before families like this becomes a more significant part of a society’s problem.